Pro-Kiddie/IoTFlaskApp/README.md

    # Install dependencies in virtual env
    pip install -r requirements.txt

-   # To run Flask web server:
+   # To run Flask web server of this IoT Application:
    python3 run.py
+   # usage: run.py [-h] [-d] [-l]
+   # Flask Web Server of this IoT Application

+   # optional arguments:
+   #   -h, --help   show this help message and exit
+   #   -d, --debug  Run application in debug mode.
+   #   -l, --local  Make application run on 127.0.0.1.
+Externally invisible.

+   # To run IoT component of this IoT Application:
+   # Launch another shell
+   source env/bin/activate # Activate the virutual environment python3 iots.py
+   # usage: iots.py [-h] [-pm25 value] [-pm10 value]
+   # IoT Component of this IoT Application

+   # optional arguments:
+   #  -h, --help   show this help message and exit
+   #  -pm25 value  PM 2.5 Threshold to On LED and Send SMS Alert.
+   #  -pm10 value  PM 10 Threshold to On LED and Send SMS Alert.

+   # If you wish to run the different parts of the IoT component separately
-   # To run PM Sensor, launch another shell
+   # To run the PM Sensor:
-   source env/bin/activate # Activate the virutual environment python3 pm_sensor.py # Or you can run pm_sensor_random.py if you do not have a SDS011 sensor
+   python3 pm_sensor.py # Or you can run pm_sensor_random.py if you do not have a SDS011 sensor

-   # To run Door Motion Capture with Telegram Bot, launch another shell
+   # To run Door Motion Capture with Telegram Bot:
-   source env/bin/activate # Activate the virutual environment python3 aq_door_telegram_bot.py
+   python3 aq_door_telegram_bot.py
 8)	Login with admin_email and admin_password.